Arsenal and Man City eye Newcastle's Bruno Guimaraes - Paper Talk

 DAILY EXPRESS

-West Ham are among a small group of Premier League teams keeping tabs on Portuguese international winger Jota Silva.
+West Ham are among a small group of Premier League teams keeping tabs on Portugal international winger Jota Silva.

 DAILY MAIL